Ying11231/Ying11231.github.io/_pages/about.md

 I am currently a second-year M.Sc. student in [University of Chinese Academy of Sciences (UCAS)](https://english.ucas.ac.cn/) <img src='images/logo_UCAS.png' style='width: 1.1em;'> ([learn more about UCAS](https://en.wikipedia.org/wiki/University_of_the_Chinese_Academy_of_Sciences)), and doing my research in [Shenzhen Institute of Advanced Technology (SIAT)](https://english.siat.ac.cn/), [Chinese Academy of Sciences (CAS)](https://english.cas.cn/).

-My research interest includes machine learning and computer vision.
-Recently, I focus on weakly supervised learning (learning with limited and imperfect data) and its applications for science, aiming to promote the applicability and flexibility of AI algorithms in real world.
+My research interest mainly includes machine learning and computer vision.
+Recently, I focus on weakly supervised learning (learning with limited and imperfect data) and its applications for various fields, aiming to promote the efficiency and flexibility of AI algorithms in real world.

 > 📢📢📢 I am looking for research internships and Ph.D. positions.
-Please feel free to [contact me](mailto:dh.zhou@siat.ac.cn).
+If you would like to discuss potential opportunities or learn more about my qualifications, please feel free to [contact me](mailto:dh.zhou@siat.ac.cn).

 # 🔥 News
-- *2022.07*: I join Zhejiang Lab as a research intern, and will mainly delicate myself to AI appilications of cell images. 🔬🧫
+- *2022.07*: I join Zhejiang Lab as a research intern, and will mainly delicate myself to AI appilications in biomedical scenarios. 🔬🧫
 - *2022.07*: 🎉🎉 One paper is accepted by ECCV 2022!
 - *2021.07*: 👨‍🎓👨‍🎓 I get my bachelor’s degree as an outstanding graduate!
 - *2021.03*: I join CV2R-Lab @ SIAT as a research assistant and will spend my last undergraduate time here.